Pokis/spark/README.md

    ```

 7. Put the image URI in `terraform.tfvars` and apply again.
 8. Put the Cloud Run URL in the admin/mobile environment configuration.
+Set
+   `VITE_SPARK_ADMIN_ENABLED=true` only for a dashboard build you intend to use and
+   `EXPO_PUBLIC_SPARK_REMOTE_CONFIG_ENABLED=true` only for a mobile build that should request
+   cloud configuration.
 9. Copy `.firebaserc.example` to `.firebaserc`, set the project ID, then deploy:

    ```powershell